• Skip to primary navigation

 Step by Step instructions

-Add the heavy cream and heat through on low heat.
-Season with salt and pepper to taste.
+5) Add the heavy cream and parmesan cheese, stirring to combine.
+Heat through on low heat.
+Season with salt and pepper, fresh basil and shredded or grated parmesan cheese.

 Expert Tips